Register company in India: Introduction

 - Being publicly owned, a public company’s securities can be traded on a stock exchange.
 Unlike a private limited company, a public company is not restricted when it comes to transferring shares from one owner to another.
 Minimally 7 members are required in order to set up a public company.

-Accounting and tax obligations
+Accounting and tax obligations after you register company in India

 - Accounting and tax considerations are important factors when incorporating your company.
 By outsourcing your India accounting and tax obligations to Tetra Consultants, you can be confident that you will be in the best hands.
 Our team of consultants will ensure that your firm’s financial statements, corporate tax returns and audits are completed in a timely manner without the need for you to travel.